David G. Bromley

 Apostates and Their Role in the Construction of Grievance Claims Against

-Apostate Role in the Evolution of the North American Anti-cult Movement by
+The Changing Apostate Role in the Evolution of the North American Anti-cult

-Tales: On Assessing Credibility of Apostate and Other Outsider Accounts of
+Carriers of Tales: On Assessing Credibility of Apostate and Other Outsider

-Construction of Contested Exit Roles: Defectors, Whistleblowers, and
+The Social Construction of Contested Exit Roles: Defectors, Whistleblowers,

-Self: Apostasy as Spoiled Identity by Armand L. Mauss The Politics of
+In Defense of Self: Apostasy as Spoiled Identity by Armand L. Mauss

 Apostates, Defectors, Law and Social Control by James T. Richardson